-Open the Firewall Configuration page by clicking Firewall
+Open the Firewall Configuration page by clicking Firewall on the Advanced Setup page:

 2 Important!
 Do not Enable Advanced Firewall Filtering on the Firewall Configuration page until you create your security policy.
 Otherwise, if you Enable Firewall Filtering before you create your policy, you will block all outgoing and incoming traffic.
 To set up your policy, click the link to Security Policy Configuration and open the page.